 - An undertaking from the exporter stating that claim cannot be made from the buyer

 - Certified copy of the shipping bills used for the export

-- A letter from the buyer authorising the EXIM Bank to make the payment on buyer’s behalf
+- A letter from the buyer authorizing the EXIM Bank to make the payment on the buyer’s behalf

-- The financial statements of the buyer and the exporter for the preceding three FYs, certified by a practising Chartered Accountant
+- The financial statements of the buyer and the exporter for the preceding three FYs, certified by a practicing Chartered Accountant